This Is Why You Add Pineapple to Carrot Cake

 Carrot cakes are too often just a dry, drab slab of a very orange vegetable, disguised as dessert.
 No one wants that.

 Yes, pineapple.
-When I first saw this in recipes and reviews, I assumed it was just another version of substituing applesauce for oil in muffins—one of those "let's be healthy" things that just happens to work.
+When I first saw this in recipes and reviews, I assumed it was just another version of substituting applesauce for oil in muffins — one of those "let's be healthy" things that just happen to work.